 Catnip has great medicinal use in treating headaches, stress, and stomach pain.
 Additionally, they are a great repellent of pests, including mosquitoes, fleas, mice, and Japanese beetles.

 There’s a lot more to catmint than happy cats!
-To learn even more about the many uses of catmint, check out this GardensAll article.
+To learn even more check out this article on growing catnip.

 7 – Apple Mint